Paul Chato

 From Ryerson, he went on to become an art director with Kelly’s Stereo Mart and from there joined Rick Green to form Green and Chato, a two-man comedy team.
 In 1979, Green and Chato joined up with Dan Redican and Peter Wildman to form the comedy group The Frantics.

 From 1989 to 1991, Chato was head of television comedy at CBC Television.

 Apart from his continued association with The Frantics, Chato is the president of Your Web Department (formerly Electramedia), an international web development company.

-Chato posts an IT-related comedy tech vlog on YouTube and Odysee under the name Call Me Chato.
+Chato has a channel of on YouTube and Odysee, named Call Me Chato, where he reviews popular entertainment as a "former Network executive".
+He also has a channel of social commentary and news reaction called aPauling News.
+His earlier YouTube videos focused on IT-related comedy tech.